 This is one of my favourite angles, with the setting sun at the tail end of the event, with the subjects in silhouette reflected on the mirror-like beach.

 This iconic event is a must-do for photographers as it’s the signature of Broome.
-To ride on the camel, you will have plan to return on a 2nd day which also allows fresh angles and first-person-view from atop the camels.
+To ride on the camel, you will have to plan to return on the 2nd day which also allows fresh angles and first-person-view from atop the camels.

 Fusion Cuisine Dinner @ The Aarli

-The town has many dining choices and this laid-back casual restaurant is a highly recommended option that will make a nice introduction of what Broome has to offer.
+The town has many dining choices and this laid-back casual restaurant is a highly recommended option that will make a nice introduction to what Broome has to offer.

 Amazing rockscape @ Entrance Point